 Friedman’s Ethical Joker Is A Political Tool

-Markets have many benefits but they occasionally throw up outcomes that make feel reasonable people uncomfortable.
+Markets have many benefits but they occasionally throw up outcomes that make reasonable people feel uncomfortable.
 Friedman ducks the problem by suggesting that ethical customs can override making money.
 What is Friedman’s advice for paying employees in developing countries?
 It might be that managers should pay the minimum possible even if the worker will struggle to feed their family.
-That might be the local customer.
+That might be the local custom.
 Still if that sounds unpalatable Friedman can always abandon his position.
 He can always appeal to ill-defined ethical customs if the politics get too hot.
 In a sense we all agree with Friedman.
 An anti-capitalist just has different ethical customs than the average multinational boss.

 Maximize Profits Except When You Shouldn’t

-Thus Friedman’s position translates as: you should maximize profits except when you shouldn’t.
+Thus, Friedman’s position translates as: you should maximize profits except when you shouldn’t.
 Friedman claims clarity while maintaining an ethical joker to play to avoid any painful implications.

 Clarity is great but we also must recognize how messy the world is.
 I agree with Friedman that ethics matter.
 Yet, though it genuinely pains me, I have to honestly admit that I don’t always achieve clarity.
 Claiming clarity while keeping an ethical joker up your sleeve is at best sloppy thinking.
 At worst it is intellectually dishonest.

 For more on ethics (experimental philosophy) see here.

 Read: Milton Friedman The Social Responsibility of Business is to Increase its Profits The New York Times Magazine September 13, 1970